lch99310/chunghao_lee/content/about/index.md

 Contract manufacturing runs on a two-sided relationship.
 At **Pegatron** I was the factory — the one holding the line, chasing suppliers, and carrying the cost when something upstream failed.
 At **Wistron** I was the supplier — the one building the quote, defending the price, and asking a Tier-1 customer to pay for something.
 The two jobs look at the same contract from opposite ends.

 Sitting on the supplier side is what teaches you where a quote is soft, when a counterparty genuinely can't deliver, and when they are simply holding a position.

+Buying capacity is the same job at a different scale — securing supply from a counterparty you don't control, at a price you can defend, under a contract that decides who carries the risk.
 Two examples of what that looked like in practice are in the Pegatron and Wistron sections below.

 ---